corinnedaigle3/README/README.md

 Main Scene Code –

--	Parent Alarm system
+-	Parent Alarm System - which alerts the player if they make too much noise.

--	Score system
+-	Score system - Every time the player completes a puzzle, the player's score increases.

--	Random spawn
+-	Random spawn - The teddy bear in the maze randomly picks one of three locations to spawn at the start of the game.

--	Correct item identification
+-	Correct item identification - Score will only increase if all the correct items are placed in the correct slots.

--	Sleep logic
+-	Sleep logic - to counteract getting caught by the parents, the player can make their way to the bed to fake sleep, and cancel the end of the game.

 <br><br>